darktable-org/dtdocs/content/contributing/translating.md

 # Workflow using hosted Weblate

-1. Source files (`content/*.md`) are updated through pull requests (see [workflow](workflow.md))
+1. The original english files (`content/*.md`) are maintained through pull requests (see [workflow](workflow.md))
 2. PO and POT files are generated with `generate-translations.sh --no-translations` (more on this script below)
-3. Those POT and PO files are ingested into weblate
+3. The POT file is automatically pulled into weblate (triggered by the weblate GitHub app)
-4. Translations happen on weblate, this internally generates PO files for each language
+4. Translations happen on weblate, this internally generates updates PO files for each language
-5. The new PO files are committed from weblate to dtdocs repository (through pull request)
+5. The new PO files are committed from weblate to dtdocs repository via pull request
 6. Translated .md files are generated from those PO files upon deployment at [docs.darktable.org](https://docs.darktable.org).
 This step is disabled for the auto-build [github-pages](https://darktable-org.github.io/dtdocs/).

 # Local workflow through `wlc`